yuuhnna/AD_Search-WebDev/README.md

 - 🔍 **Search Engine Diversity:** Comparative insights into popular search engines, their streghts, and weaknesses.

 - 📚 **Resource Hub:** Tips, tricks and downloadabble references to optimize search strategies and enhance technical skills.

+# Notes
+- This project was created to fulfill academic requirements and gain practical experience.